Book your tour today and learn more about the Legendary Greenock Swamp, the largest forested wetland in Southern Ontario.

 Given the interest in this magnificent wetland and its rich culture, staff, in conjunction with Regional Tourism Organition 7 (RTO7), the Municipality of Brockton and Bruce County designed tours for the swamp that have been extremely popular.

 This tour encompasses the legends and lore of this incredible natural area.
 This swamp has always been a source of intrigue since the first Euopean settlers arrived in the mid-1800's.
 Legends abound about man-eating plants, quick sand and a mysterious green light that has driven even the most dedicated outdoorsman, running for his life.

-This tour features lots of legends and lore, as well as tours of local historic buildings (including the Chepstow Inn), wine tasting, a walk along the floating boardwalk system, a visit to the Village of Cargill, the centre of all the 1800's great logging era, a tour into the infamous Greenock Swamp, and to wrap everything up - a full course Bruce County church supper and more!
+This tour features lots of legends and lore, as well as tours of local historic buildings (including the Chepstow Inn), wine tasting, a walk along the floating boardwalk system, a visit to the Village of Cargill, the centre of all the 1800's great logging era, a tour into the infamous Greenock Swamp, and, as a finale - a full course Bruce County church supper and more!

 Contact firstname.lastname@example.org for more information or call 519-367-3040 ext.
 229. You can also book your tour at eventbrite.ca.

 A general itinerary of the day can be found here.

 This tour takes in the infamous prohibition era and the production of Swamp Whiskey in the 20,000 acre Greenock Swamp!
 What a better place to hide and cook up the home-made brew!

 We'll talk about the hidden stills, those who tried to run from the law, the failures and the hilarious antics that went on during this time period.